ISON Airbike

 Originally produced by TEAM Aircraft of Bradyville, Tennessee, manufacturing passed to ISON Aircraft, also of Bradyville, before the end of kit production.
-Starting circa 2009 kits became once again available once again from Jordan Lake Aero.
+Starting circa 2009 kits became available, once again, this time from Jordan Lake Aero.

 Development

 The single seat Airbike was designed to meet the requirements of the United States FAR 103 Ultralight Vehicles, including the maximum 254 lb empty weight.
 The tandem-seat model was intended to be licensed as an ultralight trainer or an amateur-built aircraft.

 The single-seater can achieve an empty weight as low as 251 lb with the use of a light-weight engine, such as the 28 hp Rotax 277 or the 22 hp Zenoah G-25.

 The name Airbike was chosen for the aircraft because it has a narrow fuselage and the pilot's feet rest on rudder pedals that are on the outside of the aircraft, in a similar manner to a motorcycle.

 The Tandem Airbike retains all of the single-seater's features and has a stretched fuselage to accommodate the second seat.
 It uses a wing of 33.8 ft span with an area of 152 sq ft (14.14 sq m).